 By seeing your inner child as a child you can nurture, you can provide to them what you may have once needed.
 For example, if an actual child was crying near you out of fear, you might choose to console them and provide them with safety.
 You can do the same for yourself when you notice your inner child crying in fear.
 Doing so also provides this coping mechanism for your adult self.
 Whether you start the process on your own or with an established therapist, a few techniques may be beneficial in the process, including the following.

-Understanding your childhood pain
+Understanding childhood pain through inner child work

 For some, childhood pain, patterns, and responses come from an identifiable source.
 For example, if you know you experienced abuse as a child, you can identify that as a source of pain for your child self.
 For other kids and adults, however, the source might be less clear-cut; a series of microtraumas might've led you to develop some patterns and feelings you now have as an adult, which may impact your daily life and relationships.